Madhumitha-divate/Bank-loan-Analysis-/README.md

 The bank receives thousands of loan applications every month, but the data is unstructured and spread across multiple fields.
 The goal is to:

-Analyse loan performance over time

-Identify high-risk loans

-Check the impact of interest rate, DTI, home ownership, and loan purpose
+Analyse loan performance over time,Identify high-risk loansCheck the impact of interest rate, DTI, home ownership, and loan purpose,Compare regional performance,Provide an interactive Power BI dashboard for business users

-Compare regional performance

-Provide an interactive Power BI dashboard for business users

 Tools & Technologies: